GoogleCloudPlatform/cloud-run-mesh/README.md

 The connector MUST be on the same VPC network with the GKE cluster and configured with a not-in-use CIDR range.

+If your GKE cluster has enabled control plane authorized networks you must add the servless connector CIDR range as an authorized network.

 ## Namespace Setup

 After installing you can only configure new services for namespaces using namespace-level permissions in K8s.